Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/examples/multiple-ec2-with-multiple-volumes/README.md

-# Advanced EC2 with multiple data volumes
+# Multiple EC2 with multiple volumes

-Configuration in this directory creates an EC2 with lots of options.
+Configuration in this directory creates multiple EC2 with multiple volumes.
-It also create multiple EBS volumes and attached them to the instance.

 ## Usage